GaganaB/MultiClassClassification-SVM/README.md

 Applying fast SIFT helps in converting image to frequency domain while the hough transform helps isolate features on shape basis within images by identifying inclass instances through a voting procedure.

-Some of the experiments and techniques described here are put together at: https://www.sciencedirect.com/science/article/pii/S187705091600199X